Usuki Stone Buddhas (Buddha figures carved in rock)

 The Ruins of Usuki Castle

-After Ootomo family, Inaba family took over the Usuki domain and ruled it for 15 generations.
-After Meiji restoration, the castle was torn down.
+After the Ōtomo family, the Inaba family took over the Usuki domain and ruled for 15 generations.
+Following the Meiji Restoration, the castle was dismantled.

 More about Japanese Castles , Click here.
 More about Sakura , Click here.